albaintor/integration-kodi/README.md

 And add the macro to your activity, mapped to the screen or to a button.
 In that way, it will both launch Kodi and trigger the reconnection.

-### Installation on the Remote (recommended)
+### Installation on the Remote

 - Download the release from the release section : file ending with `.tar.gz`
 - Navigate into the Web Configurator of the remote, go into the `Integrations` tab, click on `Add new` and select : `Install custom`
 - Select the downloaded `.tar.gz` file and click on upload
 - Once uploaded, the new integration should appear in the list : click on it and select `Start setup`
-- Your TV must be running and connected to the network before proceed
+- Your Kodi instance must be running and connected to the network before proceed

 ### Backup or restore configuration